All Episodes

 It just fit with the story that macho guys are not good for long-lasting love.

-Now it's the UK, and no time to panic here, folks.
+And no time to panic here, folks.

-We know that Europe's screwed up anyway, but anyway, uh by the way, speaking of women, WPMS is dead, flushed uh the uh this this the feminist talk network, Greenstone Radio.
+But anyway, by the way, speaking of women, WPMS is dead, flushed the feminist talk network, Greenstone Radio.

 They're folding up.

-Uh they're they're folding up shop.
+They're folding up shop.

-Feminist talk radio network, Greenstone Media is about to shut down, according to several trade magazine reports.
+Feminist talk radio network, Greenstone Media, is about to shut down, according to several trade magazine reports.

-That was their affiliate W PMS W N-A-G-W-F-E-M.
+That was their affiliate.

-I get three stations out there.
+I think it's three stations out there.

 What is this?